bennadel/ColdFusion-HTMX-Contacts-App/v15/README.md

 Again, I'm diverging from the book slightly.
 In the book, the authors are using an `hx-delete` attribute on the submit button itself (and then targeting the `body` tag).
 But, to me, it seemed easier to just navigate to the `index.deleteMany.cfm` file, perform the delete, and then redirect back to the index page.

-My approach incurs an addition request to the server; but, my approach also feels less "clever", which I always appreciate.
+My approach incurs an additional request to the server; but, my approach also feels less "clever", which I always appreciate.
 Plus, by redirecting to a separate page, it gives me a clear place to render an error message should I ever need to (not that I am in this implementation).

 Ultimately, I'm taking the user to the following deletion page, where I perform the multi-contact delete, and then redirect the user back to the search page.
 To help the user maintain context in the pagination, I'm passing through the search parameters; and then using them in the redirection as well.
 This way, if you multi-delete contacts on the 3rd search results page, I bring you back to the 3rd search results page: